|

 THE LADIES:

-never goes anywhere.
+anywhere.
 He’s wearing his clean white collar.
-He’s wearing his store bought
+He’s wearing his store

 suit.